noeliasanchmrt/WData/README.md

-includes Bhattacharyya et al. (1988) and Jones (1991) density estimators and various bandwidth selectors for the latter, enhancing the flexibility and adaptability of density estimation to different types of datasets and biases.
+includes Bhattacharyya et al. (1988) and Jones (1991) density estimators and various bandwidth selectors for the latter, enhancing the flexibility and adaptability of density estimation to different types of samples and biases.
 For cumulative distribution function estimation, the package includes the empirical estimator proposed by Cox (2005) and the kernel-type estimator by Bose and Dutta (2022), along with several bandwidth selectors for the latter.
 Finally, the package includes Muttlak (1988) real length-biased dataset on shrub width as an example dataset.